 You are legally entitled to have specific information given to you in good time before the start of your journey:

 The Regulations set out the information that should be included in the contract, depending on the type of package holiday.
 A written copy of the terms of the contract must be supplied to you.
 Subject to certain conditions, you are also legally entitled to transfer the booking to someone else if you are unable to go on holiday.

 The tour operator can vary the price of the package but only to take account of changes in transportation costs, including fuel, dues, taxes or fees and exchange rate.
 They cannot increase prices within 30 days of the departure date.
 If the price increase amounts to less than 2% of the original cost of the package, it must in all circumstances be absorbed by the tour operator.

 When you book your holiday with a tour operator either direct or via a travel agent, your contract for the holiday itself is with the tour operator.
 The tour operator is liable for all the elements of the holiday - for example, travel, accommodation and any other aspect of the holiday that was sold as part of the package, such as pre-booked car hire.
 The travel agent acts on behalf of the tour operator but still has an obligation to conduct its business with 'reasonable care and skill'.
 The travel agent may be contractually liable for any extras they organise separately from the holiday booking - for example, currency exchange or arranging airport car parking.

 If you have any special requests, make sure they are written on the booking form and ensure that the travel agent passes your requests on to the tour operator.

 Read the terms and conditions that apply to the contract before you make the booking.
 This also applies to online bookings.
 Keep a copy in case you need to refer to them later.
-Remember that the terms and conditions have to be fair and reasonable - the 'Unfair terms in consumer contracts & notices' guide gives more information.
+Remember that the terms and conditions have to be fair and reasonable; see the 'Unfair terms in consumer contracts & notices' guide for more information.